 Environmental Impact Compliance And Litigation

 Mike has a particular specialty in environmental impact reviews under CEQA and the National Environmental Policy Act (NEPA) and frequently handles cutting edge CEQA cases.
 He defended and successfully settled the first CEQA lawsuit over greenhouse gas emissions, the California Attorney General's challenge to the San Bernardino County general plan.
 He later worked with the County in formulating the greenhouse gas reduction plan and associated environmental impact report pursuant to that settlement.
+Most recently, he won a California Supreme Court ruling upholding the greenhouse gas emissions analysis in the EIR for the San Diego Association of Governments regional transportation plan.

 State Agency Expertise